sebnozzi/miniscript.ts/ROADMAP.md

     This should be easily doable because these cases are of the type "expected X found EOF".
 Not so simple - counter-example: print a["name",
-- Invalid relative comparisons return null
-  - At least they do in the official miniScript ... seems not to be intentional
 - Static lists / maps can be further optimized, all expressions could be potentially known at compile-time if the leaves of the tree consist of literals This can be played a step further ... for all expressions known at compile-time